 Part of the mission of the Down Syndrome Association of Greater St. Louis includes family support.

 For our organization, family support can start as early as a prenatal diagnosis.
 Our Expectant Parent section provides information and resources specific to those who are expecting a baby with Down syndrome.
-But, because many of our families find out that their baby has Down syndrome after birth, we also have a New Parent section that shares information about our New Parent packet and our New Parent Support Network as well as resources for Grandparents.
+Many of our families find out that their baby has Down syndrome after birth.
+The New Parent section shares information about our New Parent packet and our New Parent Support Network as well as resources for Grandparents.
 You can help us welcome new babies into the world by donating items from our new baby registries, found at Target and Babies R Us!
 All items received go into welcome baskets, created to gift to new parents shortly after the birth of their child.

 Dear Expectant Parent,